darktjm/gamesup/README.md

 `ds4-power`.
 This displays the current charging status.

-I made my own uinput-based pad remapper for this, because my old `input-kbd` based evdev remappings don't work on the ds4 for some reason (but they did work on all my old controllers), and tracking down that reason seemed harder than just writing a uinput driver.
+I made my own uinput-based pad remapper for this, because my old `input-kbd` based evdev remappings didn't work on the ds4 for some reason (but they did work on all my old controllers, and seem to work again now), and tracking down that reason seemed harder than just writing a uinput driver.
 However, as I started adding more features, I felt that an LD_PRELOAD-based driver would be more appropriate, so I decided to abandon it for now.
 In fact, I found two alternatives that don't require that I actually maintain them myself: `MoltenGamePad` and `xboxdrv`.
 Maybe some day I'll resume work on an LD_PRELOAD-based remapper, but for now, I'm out of energy and either of these will probably do.

 Note that I have recently restarted an LD_PRELOAD-based remapper (although not exactly what I envisiaged when I wrote the line above).
 It's in this project as joy-remap.c, and the top documentation block describes its usage.
-That's all I'll say about it for now, because it currently offers little to no advantage over the methods described below, and is largely untested.
+I have replaced all of my uses of `xboxdrv` with this except for one (a Java-based game which mysteriously crashes with joy-remap.so, and, as usual, there's nobody I can ask about why it's broken, and the crash can't even be caught by gdb).
+It's easy enough to configure and may be faster than any uinput-based solution since it doesn't go though an extra driver layer.
+It's only real advantages are that it's temporary (only applies to the program it's preloaded into) and that it doesn't require root (which uinput doesn't, either, if configured via udev to be that way, but I don't want a user to be able to create arbitrary input devices).
+It does nothing to prevent occasional disconnects mid-game like my ds4 does; that will require uinput.
+Rather than use one of the below uinput drivers, I will probalby write a simplified one that does nothing but make devices persistent, since Linux apparently has no other way of doing it.
+Then again, maybe I'll just live with it the way it is.
+Maybe LD_PRELOAD wasn't the right path, after all, although it's the only way I'll ever make a remapper that can also do macros based on audiovisual changes in the program (part of my original vision, which, as I said, isn't even remotely there yet).

 [MoltenGamePad](https://github.com/jgeumlek/MoltenGamepad/) seemed
 pretty nice on first look, but its only advantage over `xboxdrv` is